Spodumene/Cirque/README.md

 * Spirit Quartz - A gem that can put the gem in spectator mode, or ghost mode.
 * Painite - A gem that hypnotizes rebels into serving you again.
 If she rebels, she can hypnotize the player and remove random items from the player's inventory.
 * Glass - A gem that summons duplicates of itself.
 Its gem lies inside of its body.
+* Morganite - A pink gem that can levitate the player.
+* Pyrrhotite - A gem that can attract items to itself within a certain radius.